What to consider when comparing business broadband

 It’s also important to consider the contract length because that can make you either save or lose a lot of money.
-Longer contracts offer a lower monthly fee, but when it comes to cancelling or switching broadband providers, they are less flexible.
+Longer contracts offer a lower monthly fee, but when it comes to cancelling or switching broadband provider, they are less flexible.
 In most cases there will even be a penalty fee to pay if you terminate your contract before the end date.
 Shorter contracts give you more freedom, but they will cost you more per month.
 Consider whether your priority is to be able to have flexibility or to save money in the long run.

 Does your business need fibre?

-Whether your broadband operates via ADSL
+Whether your broadband service operates via ADSL

 or fibre optic